MadebyhumansAI/fastapi-membership-system/README.md

 ### This is a Fork of the wonderful Fastapi boilerplate for production by @hunnyjain711 :rocket:.
-Thanks for creating this.
+Thanks for creating this 🙏.
 Adapted to work with Poetry and containerized for deployment on cloud.

 ### Technology Stack:
 * Python version 3.7 or above